jakobringler/blog/content/notes/Setting up Anaconda and Houdini for 3D Deep Learning on Linux.md

 ---
-title: "setting up Anaconda & Houdini for 3D Deep Learning on Linux"
+title: "Setting up Anaconda and Houdini for 3D Deep Learning on Linux"
 ---

 2022-03-10 - 23:47